ToolShedTested

 Pipe Cutter Quality and Cut Cleanliness

 A clean, square cut is the foundation of a leak-free connection.
 Rotary pipe cutters use a hardened cutting wheel that scores around the pipe circumference as you tighten the cutter and rotate -- they produce a perfectly square, burr-free cut on copper without the metal shavings and rough edge left by a hacksaw.
 For PEX, dedicated tubing shears make a clean single-action cut that leaves a flat, square end essential for crimp and clamp connections.
 Do not use a hacksaw on PEX -- the angled cuts and deformed pipe ends are a primary cause of connection failures.
-For copper work, the Milwaukee M12 FUEL powered pipe cutter operates in spaces where a standard rotary cutter cannot get enough rotation to complete a cut, since it spins the cutting wheel motorized around the pipe.
+For copper work, the Milwaukee M12 2471-20 powered tubing cutter operates in spaces where a standard rotary cutter cannot get enough rotation to complete a cut, since it spins the cutting wheel around the pipe.
 Material compatibility matters: copper cutters should stay on copper, PEX shears on PEX.
 Using a copper rotary cutter on CPVC risks cracking the brittle plastic rather than making a clean cut.

 Basin Wrench Design for Faucet Work